giellalt/dict-sme-nob/00readme.txt

- inc     -- data to be included into the source files in the src directory scripts -- scripts and other resoures to transform data src     -- the dictionary files (split modulo POS)
+ inc     -- data to be included into the source files in the src directory scripts -- scripts and other resoures to transform data src     -- the dictionary files (split modulo POS) 2011_dict -- directory for the work in progress on the planed dictionary compilation
+              (lists of lemmata without paradigm generation, or with only one form, etc.)

 -------